-Every day we name one fear — its history, its science, and the strangest confessions from people who live with it.
-365 fears.
-One year.
+Every fear has a name.
+We name one — then pull it apart, look at it properly, and share the strangest confessions from people who live with it.
 Fascinating, not frightening.

 / trɪp · ə · ˈfəʊ · bi · ə /